WRansohoff/game_and_watch_fun/README.md

 Yay!
 The QSPI Flash chip is in memory-mapped mode!
 That should let us execute arbitrary code and get around the readout portection.

 I think that SPI2 is probably used to send control signals to the display, separately from the LCD peripheral.
 Hopefully the display uses a typical ILI9xxx / ST7xxx command set.

+I would also guess that the SAI peripheral is connected to an audio codec which drives the speaker, and the I2C1 peripheral might talk to the battery management chip to get the current battery level for the GUI.